 - The <-> icon in the top right of the map can be used to make the map full screen

-- You can escape fullscreen mode by pressing the X icon in the top right of the map
+- You can exit fullscreen mode by pressing the X icon in the top right of the map

 - Draw the area you wish to trap on the map